sameer7madrasi/ai-is-king/README.md

 ## AI is King.

 # Time to make something of yourself.
 As you have done.
 As you are.
-VAMOS. gi
+VAMOS.